o3de/ROSConDemo/README.md

 ## Platforms

-The project supports the following platforms:

-- Ubuntu 22.04 with ROS 2 Humble
+The project runs on Ubuntu 22.04 with ROS 2 Humble.
-- Ubuntu 20.04 with ROS 2 Galactic

 💡 ***Note:*** This demo is **not supported on Windows!**